emad-siddiq/simple_ssh/README.md

 # Go SSH Client/Server Implementation

-A simple SSH client and server implementation in Go that allows for remote command execution and interactive shell sessions.
+A simple SSH client and server implementation in Go that allows for connecting to remote SSH servers like AWS or the bundled local server, remote command execution and interactive shell sessions.

-## Features

-- Password-based authentication
-- Interactive shell support
-- Command execution
-- PTY (pseudo-terminal) support
-- Configurable port (default: 2222)
-- Support for multiple concurrent connections

 ## Prerequisites